-If you follow me on Instagram, you might have seen the first version of the recipe with lovely green, yellow, and orange peppers.
+My first version of this recipe had lovely green, yellow, and orange peppers.
 Unfortunately when I went to make it again to improve the recipe, I couldn’t find colored peppers that were the longer shape I wanted, so I had to use all red ones.
 But by all means, if you find large peppers that are different colors definitely use them.